-Turning right on a road test is a fundamental skill!
-Learn how here - watch the video.
+Turning right on a driver's test is a fundamental skill!
+Learn how here.

 Hi there smart drivers Rick with Smart Drive Test talking to you today about the step-by-step procedure for doing a right-hand turn for the purposes of a road test.